 My life’s most unforgettable experiences have been linked closely to the world of rock and roll music.
 25 years before founding Social Catalyzers, I became closely involved with the Rock Street Journal (RSJ), the defining rock music magazine for a generation of rockers in 1990s and early 2000s.
 Here are a few timeless tunes that continue to stay relevant, and meaningful till date.

-this could very well be the theme song of my entrepreneurial journey.
+When David Coverdale from Whitesnake belted out... “..And here I go again on my own, Goin’ down the only road I’ve ever known.
+Like a hobo, I was born to walk alone.
+An’ I’ve made up my mind I ain’t wasting no more time,” this could very well be the theme song of my entrepreneurial journey.
 As entrepreneurs, we recognise that every day brings new problems and challenges.
 Just humming this song is my remedy for dealing with daily hitches calmly and effectively.
 The genre of rock and roll teaches optimism, passion and brings an “everything’s gonna be alright” attitude in times of crisis.

 People bond over shared tastes, and my life in this genre of music has helped me connect with people beyond work.
 Even a phone ringtone or caller tune can be the perfect conversation starter, as it happened recently when I called a prospective client and heard Sweet Home Alabama.
 Our conversation quickly shifted to the 90s music scene in India and my experiences with RSJ, creating an instant bonhomie in what would otherwise have been just another cold corporate conversation.